tuttle/django-expando/README.rst

 A reusable Django app allowing model attributes to be assigned dynamically similar to App Engine's built-in expando class.

+Current features:

+* Not storing types: Any value is treated as string-like
+* Transparent on-demand loading (when first unknown attr is accessed)
+* Transparent saving on save()
+* Enumerating as dict
+* Basic filtering support
+* Tests

+See the tests in models.py for usage.

-Note: This is a very early publication of the source.
-The project will gain the usual sugar files and comments once the design and implementation starts to converge to maturity.
+Note: This is early publication of the source.
+The project will gain the usual sugar files and comments once the design and implementation matures.

 Please forward any related thoughts to Vlada Macek <macek@sandbox.cz>, greatly appreciated.